 These Chewy Peanut Butter Cookies are easy to prepare and are baked to perfection for an irresistible soft bite.
 Add this classic peanut butter cookie recipe to your collection for a foolproof dessert the whole family will love.
 Double this recipe and freeze some for snacking on through the month whenever your sweet tooth calls.
 Add to lunchboxes, enjoy as an afternoon snack, and indulge in this chewy peanut buttery goodness after dinner.

 Best Peanut Butter Cookies – The EASY Way!

-This recipe is super simple, and when followed through with each step, you’ll get a soft peanut butter cookie with a chewy bite.
+This recipe is super simple, and when followed through with each step, you’ll get a soft peanut butter cookie with a chewy bite and the best peanut butter flavor.
 The golden edges crisp up to perfection and have a roasty toasty peanut butter taste with a soft bite in the center for an irresistible mouthfeel.

 Why I LOVE this recipe!